spsneh07/spsneh07/README.md

 - **Unified Banking System (Ongoing)**
   A full-stack multi-bank aggregator portal with secure account management and a modern UI, built using Spring Boot and Tailwind CSS.

-(If you want, I can link each project to its repo or a live demo — tell me which repos to link.)

 ---